 The most recent addition to Brooklyn Bridge Park, the Uplands at Pier 2 is a 6,300-square-foot lawn with stunning Manhattan skyline views.
 It boasts nearly 1,300 new trees and shrubs, a new water play area made up of salvaged pieces of Pier 3, seating made of granite from the Brooklyn Bridge, and a noise-reducing berm to ensure your picnic is peaceful.
 Pier 2 is open daily from 6 am to 8 pm.

 530 East 6th Street, East Village

 No list of lesser-known picnic spots would be complete without mention of the magical East Village gardens.
 Of these, the Creative Little Garden may not be the best-known but it may be the most enchanting.
 This elegant shade garden first got its lease in 1978.
 Long and narrow, it winds around a gravel path, rock garden, flagstone patio, and many seating areas.
-Quiet evening concerts happen on the regular, but it’s always possible to find a nook to hide in. * Note that some community gardens may remain closed due to the COVID Crisis–check here for updates.
+Quiet evening concerts happen on the regular, but it’s always possible to find a nook to hide in.

 9. 6BC Community Garden

 622 East 6th Street between Avenues B and C, East Village